Azmisov/unicodeset/README.md

 ## Usage

-For installation, install `range-group` as well as that is what a `UnicodeSet` will output:
+For installation, you'll likely want to install `range-group` as well as that is what a `UnicodeSet` is evaluated to:
 ```
 npm i unicodeset range-group
 ```